Should You Buy a Power Meter or Carbon Wheels? (With Examples)

 Do you have some money to spend but don’t know if you should buy a power meter or carbon wheels?

-The short answer is: Buy a power meter.
+Buy a power meter if you have the discipline and willingness to improve.
 It will make your training much more effective, so in the end, you will become faster than with carbon wheels.
+However, carbon wheels are a better choice if you want instant results.
+When I bought deep-section carbon wheels, they improved my average speed by around 2 km/h [1.2mph].

 Questions to Ask Before Purchase

-You should ask yourselves the following questions before the purchase.
-It will help you make a better decision.
+Before making the purchase, ask yourself the following questions.
+They will help you make a better decision.

 Do you want to get faster?
 Do you want your bike to look better?
 Or do you simply want an upgrade, no matter what?